dimvar/writing/cpp-notes.md

 When debugging, I usually use `LOG(INFO)`.
 In rare cases when it is not available, use `std::cerr`, not `std::cout`.
 The former is unbuffered (flushed immediately), the latter isn't, and you may lose some prints this way.

-Easiest way to turn a vector v to a string is `absl::StrJoin(v, " ")`.

 ### Learning TODOs